 When a recommendation for dismissal occurs, it means that a student will be dropped from any health professions specialty classes (classes designated as in the major).
 The student will be able to continue to attend any general college courses in which they are enrolled.
-Program dismissal does not necessarily preclude re-admission into the program at a later date.
-Health Profession's program dismissal is a separate process from, and not necessarily related to the college's disciplinary procedures for suspension, dismissal and expulsion from the college.
+Program dismissal does not necessarily preclude re-admission into the program later.
+The Health Profession's dismissal program is a separate process from and not necessarily related to the college's disciplinary procedures for suspension, dismissal and expulsion from the college.

-Recommendation for dismissal can include but are not limited to impaired practice, failure to maintain grades, student performance, non-compliance with clinical, course or program policies, non-compliance with Essential Qualifications, academic dishonesty, plagiarism, professionalism and patient safety.
+Recommendations for dismissal can include but are not limited to impaired practice, failure to maintain grades, student performance, non-compliance with clinical, course or program policies, non-compliance with Essential Qualifications, academic dishonesty, plagiarism, professionalism and patient safety.